ducky/react-onboarding/README.md

 ## First Milestone - Displaying a list of Games

 For the first task, the goal is pretty simple.
 Given a list of items (Video Game in our case), display these items to the user.
-When clicking an game, it should expand, show a modal, or something similar to let you view more information about the game.
+When clicking on a game (or details button), it should expand, show a modal, or something similar to let you view more information about the game.

 ### Expected Result